Justfile Commands

 just tofu-backend-materialize-http <stack> Write config/backends/<stack>-<env>.hcl from the current TF_HTTP_* environment

-just tofu-backend-materialize-s3 <stack> Write a migration-prep S3-compatible backend file from the current TOFU_BACKEND_S3_* environment
+just tofu-backend-materialize-s3 <stack> Write an S3-compatible backend file from the current TOFU_BACKEND_S3_* environment

 just tofu-backend-materialize-gitlab-legacy <stack> Write config/backends/<stack>-<env>.hcl from gitlab.project_id + TF_HTTP_PASSWORD